A Visitor’s Guide to Prairie Creek Redwoods State Park in Redwood National Park

 Back to the topic.Redwood National ParkLocated on the California coast, Redwood National Park is a narrow, elongated national park.
 The entire Redwoods National Park and the state park are divided into six areas from north to south, which are Hiouchi area, Crescent city area, Klamath area, Prairie creek area, Bald hills area, and Orice area, with Prairie Creek area being the largest and most visited in the south.
 Among them, Prairie Creek area is the largest and most visited in the south, which includes Prairie creek redwoods state park, Elk meadows/Trillium falls, Gold Bluffs Beach ( Fern Canyon) and the Newton B Drury Scenic Parkway, a section of scenic highway that runs through the area.

-If you can make it a half-day trip, Prairie Creek Redwoods State Park has a number of trails that are gentle and easy to follow, and are great for the whole family.
-Starting from the Visitor Center, there are many routes to choose from.
-In addition to the Big Tree, there are also the Revelation Trail, the Karl Knapp Trail, the Foothill Trail, and many others, which can easily take half a day.
+If you can stay for half a day, there are many easy and family-friendly trails in the Prairie Creek Redwoods State Park area.
+Starting from the visitor center, there are plenty of routes to choose from.
+Besides the Big Tree, you can explore the Revelation Trail, Karl Knapp Trail, Foothill Trail, and more, which can easily take up half a day.

 Prairie Creek Visitor Center